NereidaRondon/cats/README.md

 ## Notes

-A challenge I enccountered while building the app was how to maintain a history of previouis cards so that the previous card button works as intended.
-Design wise, I had to make sure the card size was consistent no matter how much text was presented.
-At first, clicking through the cards resulted in different card sizes because the size depended on the amount of text being displayed.
+A challenge I encountered while building the app was how to display only the attributes not on the ban list.
+Additionally, how to keep that state for every API call after.

 ## License